dev-sys-do/sealci/docs/arch/monitor.md

 ## How

 **Set Up the Git Repository:**
-In the CLI, you can launch the monitoring while giving the following parameters :
+In the CLI, you can launch the monitoring while giving the following parameters:

-- `--config`: The path to the config file
-- `--url`: The url of the git repository to watch
 - `--event`: The type of event to listen to
+- `--repo_owner`: The name of the GitHub repository owner
+- `--repo_name`: The name of the repository
+- `--github_token`: The token to get access to the repo
-- `--pipeline`: The path to the actions file
+- `--actions`: The actions to do in the pipeline

 If you provide the `--config` argument, the other options are not mandatory.

-**Config file:**
+**Config File:**
-This file is a YAML file containing the following informations :
+This file is a YAML file containing the following information:

-- `url`: A `string` that corresponds to the remote git repository.
-- `event`: A `string` with three available values `commit`, `pull request` or `*` for all possibilities.
+- `event`: A `string` with three available values: `commit`, `pull request`, or `*` for all possibilities.
+- `repo_owner`: A `string` representing the GitHub repository owner's name.
+- `repo_name`: A `string` representing the name of the repository.
+- `github_token`: A `string` representing the token to access the repo.
 - `actions`: A `string` encoded from a YAML file corresponding to the list of actions triggered by the pipeline.

 An action is defined by the following template :